What Is Upcycled Clothing?

 What Is Upcycled Clothing and Why Is It Important?

-Upcycled clothing, which can also be referred to as repurposed clothing, is the product of reconstructing old clothes into something new.
+Upcycled clothing, also known as repurposed clothing, is the product of reconstructing old clothes into something new.
 At Yvonne and Mitchel, we upcycle vintage clothing and give it a new life by using the fabric to make new designs.

 Upcycled clothing is made from used fabrics and materials that can be found around your home or purchased secondhand.
 We like to source our upcycled fabrics from thrift stores, estate sales, antique markets, and creative reuse centers like Scraps KC.

-Upcycling old clothes isn’t necessarily a new concept, but it’s picking up steam at the perfect time.
+While upcycling old clothes isn’t a new concept, it’s picking up steam at the perfect time.
 In today’s fast-fashion era, consumers are producing 13 million tons of textile waste per year — 95% of which could be reused or recycled.
 However, in reality, we’re only recycling 13%.

 Donating to thrift shops has been, and still can be, an effective way to extend the life cycle of your old clothing.
 The only downfall is that two-thirds of thrift store discards go straight to the landfill.